 This will continue to be a hot topic we will further explore in additional postings.

 Who’s even heard of Pudendal Neuralgia?
-How about Pudendal Nerve Entrapment?
-During my career, I developed an interest in working with patients with pudendal issues.
+How about Pudendal Nerve Entrapment? (** Added 2/27/15 Please also read the newest blog: 5 Things We Wish You Knew About Pudendal Neuralgia) During my career, I developed an interest in working with patients with pudendal issues.
 I joke around that I am famous in small circles – the…Read More

 The latest NY Times Health article.
 The “bottom line” is to make sure you are sitting on your “sit bones” instead of the soft tissue/muscles right around your genitals (perineum).Read More